 Welcome to Kenninghall Parish Council's website

-Kenninghall is a small but dynamic village situated in the South of Norfolk not far from the Suffolk border in the triangle between the market towns of Attleborough, Diss and Thetford.
+Kenninghall is a small but dynamic village situated in the South of Norfolk, not far from the Suffolk border, in the triangle between the market towns of Attleborough, Diss and Thetford.

 Approximately 950 people live in the parish and over the past decade more than 50 new houses have been built in the village.
 We have a thriving village primary school that caters for the village's children and we are blessed with a large playing field and hard-surface multi-games area for children of all ages to enjoy.
+There are many footpaths and walks around the village, including in and around our very own wood.

 Kenninghall Parish Council meets on the first Tuesday of each month when its 11 councillors debate and decide on policy and action in the best interests of the village's people.